J. Dale Wainwright Unit: History

+The prison acted as an incubator for the Ruiz v.
+Estelle court case in 1980.

 As an outbreak of stabbings occurred, an October 1986 Newsweek magazine had a cover story on Eastham with title "America's Toughest Prison.
 In 1984 several prisoners short-circuited the locks on their cells and held a guard hostage.
 The crisis ended when prison guards attacked the cell block.
 In October 2000 David Stacks became the warden of Eastham; he introduced several voluntary rehabilitation programs to the unit.

 Robert Perkinson, author of Texas Tough: The Rise of America's Prison Empire, said by 2010 Eastham's reputation had mellowed mainly because of the opening of newer units with more stringent rules, such as the Polunsky Unit.
 The TDCJ stated in 2006 that Stacks's programs "helped rid Eastham of its once rugged reputation."
 As of 2010, the prison's agricultural operation, described by Perkinson as "massive," has 4,000 head of free-range cattle, 52,000 laying hens, 5,000 hogs, and 1400 acre of field crops.
 The operation is maintained with 11 paid employees and prisoner labor.

 In 2011 the Jester III Unit garment plant closed.
 Its operations were consolidated with the plant at Eastham.